-Scientific Reports in Life Sciences (SRLS) is an international, interdisciplinary quarterly journal covering a wide range of topics, from various fields of life sciences.
+Scientific Reports in Life Sciences (SRLS) is an international, interdisciplinary quarterly and open access journal covering a wide range of topics, from various fields of life sciences.
 SRLS was founded by Dr. Morteza Naderi in September 2020.
 We encourage and welcome reviews, editorials, original research papers, and short notes in the fields of natural and biological sciences, written in English, without any geographic limitation.
 The journal is devoted to the publication of high-quality papers on all aspects of biology, particularly ecology, systematics and conservation biology, animal sciences, are encouraged and have priority.

 Open Access Policy